CarltonW/CarltonW.GitHub.io/_posts/2020-11-09-how-to-quick-launch-windows-10-development-environment.md

 ![Choose Windows 10 OS for dev environment](/img/quicklaunch/ChooseOS.png "Create Virtual Machine")

 <br>
-<center>Once you choose to create virtual machine the very large install file is downloaded</center>
+<center>Once you choose to create virtual machine the very large install file is downloaded
-<center>*This is a very large image.
+*This is a very large image.
 Good time for a break.*</center>
 ![Download starts for Windows 10](/img/quicklaunch/Download.png "Downloading Windows 10 dev")

 <br>